Home Restaurants

 Blaine’s Restaurant & Wine Shoppe

-Blaine’s is among Waco’s newest additions.
-The namesake neighborhood eatery is the vision of native Wacoan chef and sommelier Blaine Fischer.
-Raised on a vineyard, Fischer blends his culinary passions and wine expertise into a seasonal, made-to-order menu and a sommelier-curated wine list featuring picks from California, Greece, Texas, and Argentina.
+The namesake neighborhood restaurant is the vision of Waco native and certified sommelier Blaine Fischer.
+Raised on a family vineyard, Fischer brings his lifelong passion for wine and food to a seasonal menu rooted in fresh ingredients and thoughtful technique.
+His carefully curated wine list spans California, Texas, Greece, Argentina, and beyond, with bottles and pairings chosen to complement the kitchen’s made-to-order dishes.
 1101 Richland Dr., Waco, blaineswaco.com

 Red Herring